forceliuss/AF-airflow-challenge/README.md

 - **Tasks**:
   - Extract cart data from the API.
   - Transform the data to the required format.
+  - Explode the items in the cart to get a list of products.
-  - Load the transformed data into the raw, stage, and trusted layers.
+  - Load the transformed data into the raw, staging, and marts layers.

 ### Customers DAG